Southern Miss takes on South Alabama in Sun Belt Tournament - WTOP News

 Pensacola, Florida; Saturday, 12:30 p.m.
 EST

-BOTTOM LINE: The Southern Miss Golden Eagles and South Alabama Jaguars square off in the Sun Belt Tournament.
+BOTTOM LINE: The Southern Miss Golden Eagles face the South Alabama Jaguars in the Sun Belt Tournament.

-The Golden Eagles are 14-4 against Sun Belt opponents and 11-2 in non-conference play.
-Southern Miss is 20- when it turns the ball over less than its opponents and averages 11.3 turnovers per game.
+The Golden Eagles’ record in Sun Belt games is 14-4, and their record is 11-2 in non-conference play.
+Southern Miss is 0-1 in games decided by 3 points or fewer.

-The Jaguars’ record in Sun Belt action is 9-9.
-South Alabama has a 1-3 record in one-possession games.
+The Jaguars are 9-9 against Sun Belt opponents.
+South Alabama ranks fifth in the Sun Belt shooting 34.3% from deep.
+Judah Brown leads the Jaguars shooting 40.2% from 3-point range.

-TOP PERFORMERS: Austin Crowley averages 2.1 made 3-pointers per game for the Golden Eagles, scoring 16.2 points while shooting 35.9% from beyond the arc.
-Felipe Haase is averaging 15.2 points and 6.1 rebounds over the past 10 games for Southern Miss.
+TOP PERFORMERS: Mo Arnold is averaging 4.6 points and 3.1 assists for the Golden Eagles.
+Austin Crowley is averaging 16.2 points and two steals over the last 10 games for Southern Miss.

 Isaiah Moore is averaging 18.5 points and 4.6 assists for the Jaguars.
-Tyrell Jones is averaging 10.2 points and 4.1 rebounds while shooting 44.4% over the last 10 games for South Alabama.
+Tyrell Jones is averaging 10.2 points over the last 10 games for South Alabama.

 LAST 10 GAMES: Golden Eagles: 8-2, averaging 72.1 points, 30.1 rebounds, 13.9 assists, 7.4 steals and 2.3 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 67.4 points per game.